Revisiting Lifshitz-type solutions in $R^2$-corrected gravity: Lifshitz-type solutions

 under the conditions (\ref{kosul}) and

-Interestingly, as long as the conditions (\ref{kosul}) and (\ref{321_4}) are satisfied, $R^2$-corrected gravity admits the following spacetime solution, which can be also identified as black hole solution with spherical, hyperboloidal or flat geometry:
+Interestingly, as long as conditions (\ref{kosul}) and (\ref{321_4}) are satisfied, $R^2$-corrected gravity admits the following spacetime solution, which can also be identified as a black hole solution with spherical, hyperboloidal, or flat geometry: